kaitlynabdo/pokedex-demo/docs/deploy_microshift.md

 As you can see, we are using the weights file *`best.pt`* and the *`pokemon.mp4`* video file we had on the folder.

 Now we can build the image.
-We will tag it to match our quay.io repoirtoy url:
+We will tag it to match our quay.io repository url:
 ```
 podman build -t quay.io/dialvare/pokedex:latest .
 ```